zenml-io/zenml/docs/book/guides/common-usecases/custom-materializer.md

 ```

 Above you can see the basic definition of the `BaseMaterializer`.
 All other materializers inherit from this class, and
-this class defines the interface of all `materializers`.
+this class defines the interface of all materializers.

-Each `materializer` has an `artifact` object.
+Each materializer has an `artifact` object.
 The most important property of an `artifact` object is the `uri`.
 The
-`uri` is created by ZenML on pipeline run time and points to the directory of a file system (the artifact store).
+`uri` is created by ZenML at pipeline run time and points to the directory of a file system (the artifact store).

 The `handle_input` and `handle_return` functions are important.

 - `handle_input` is responsible for **reading** the artifact from the artifact store.
 - `handle_return` is responsible for **writing** the artifact to the artifact store.

-Each `materializer` has `ASSOCIATED_TYPES` and `ASSOCIATED_ARTIFACT_TYPES`.
+Each materializer has `ASSOCIATED_TYPES` and `ASSOCIATED_ARTIFACT_TYPES`.

 - `ASSOCIATED_TYPES` is the data type that is being stored.
 ZenML uses this information to call the right materializer
-at the right time.
-E.g. If a ZenML step returns a `pd.DataFrame`, ZenML will try to find any materializer that has
+at the right time. i.e. If a ZenML step returns a `pd.DataFrame`, ZenML will try to find any materializer that has
-`pd.DataFrame` (or its subclasses) in its ` ASSOCIATED_TYPES`.
+`pd.DataFrame` (or its subclasses) in its `ASSOCIATED_TYPES`.
 - `ASSOCIATED_ARTIFACT_TYPES` simply define what `type` of artifacts are being stored.
 This can be `DataArtifact`,
 `StatisticsArtifact`, `DriftArtifact`, etc. This is simply a tag to query certain artifact types in the post-execution
 workflow.